jules2689/trudeau/docs/2020-04-19/pre_news.md

 **Rosemary**:

-and do you know the residents of the homes?I don't know how much you could see in terms of what house was affected.
+and do you know the residents of the homes?
+I don't know how much you could see in terms of what house was affected.